-Their local offer sets out information about the specialist services, schools, colleges and organisations that can provide support for families of children and young people with SEND.
-It explains procedures for requesting an assessment for an Education Health and Care Plan (EHCP), which is replacing the SEN statement.
+Their Camden Local Authority Local Offer sets out information about the specialist services, schools, colleges and organisations that can provide support for families of children and young people with SEND.
+It explains procedures for requesting an assessment for an Education Health and Care Plan (EHCP).
 You will also find information about:

-Why do we have the school local offer?
+Why do we have a school Local Offer?

 The purpose of Frank Barnes School’s local offer is to inform parents and carers about:

 - How we welcome deaf children with special educational needs and disabilities;

 - How we support them in all aspects of school life and remove barriers to achievement;

 - How we work in close partnership with parents/carers and children;